-Based on the potential value and the proposal-specific fractions and risks, the total yearly benefit is computed for each proposal.
+Based on the potential value and the proposal-specific fractions and risks, we compute the five-year value for each proposal.

 Total cost: The cost in the example consists of the product cost as offered by the supplier, the cost of hardware and other equipment that the customer has to buy, the cost of training the staff, and the operating costs for a period of 5 years.